 Here are some frequently asked questions when comparing the Fox squirrel vs Gray squirrel.

-Is a Fox squirrel the same as a Red squirrel?
+Fox squirrel vs Red squirrel?

 Fox squirrels are sometimes confused with American red squirrels.
 However, the American red squirrel can be identified by its size alone.
 Red squirrels are significantly smaller than both the Fox and gray, averaging eight ounces in Weight.
 The American red squirrel is nicknamed the “pine” squirrel because pinecone seeds make up most food intake.